QuickSwap/quickswap-default-stake-list/README.md

 ### Disclaimer

-Note filing an issue does not guarantee addition to this default token list.
+Note filing an issue does not guarantee addition to this default staking list.
-We do not review token addition requests in any particular order, and we do not guarantee that we will review your request to add the token to the default list.
+We do not review syrup/LP farm/Dual farm addition requests in any particular order, and we do not guarantee that we will review your request to add the syrup/LP farm/Dual farm to the default list.